leTabs/General-Python-Web-Scraper/README.md

 3) The name of the tag's class ( Optional )

 By providing the above neccessities, the program returns the data in an indexed form.
+It also allows for the option to store the data in files.